vmleon/oci-multiplayer-old/livelabs/hol/ci/ci.md

     <copy>npx zx scripts/release.mjs web</copy>
     ```

-9. Copy the `Released:` path for this one as well; store it in a text documnt.
+9. Copy the `Released:` path for this one as well; store it in a text document.

 ## Task 3: Deploy to Container Instances